 A sampling of his presentations includes:

-- “The Illinois Biometric Information Privacy Act Impact on Business,” a program for the Decalogue Society of Lawyers, Jan.
+- “The Illinois Biometric Information Privacy Act Impact on Business,” at a Decalogue Society of Lawyers meeting, Jan.
 30, 2020.

 - “The Biometric Information Privacy Act After Rosenbach: A Survey of the Legal Landscape,” at a Chicago Bar Association’s Labor & Employment Law Committee meeting, Dec.
 11, 2019.